Health Care Revolution Aims for Higher Value Health Care

-The current revolution in how health care is practiced and paid for could bring “tremendous” gains in value for patients and payers alike.
+The current revolution in how higher value health care is practiced and paid for could bring “tremendous” gains in value for patients and payers alike.

 Bloom joined Guthrie Medical Group in Ithaca, NY, in 2014 after working in increasing roles of physician leadership over a 28-year tenure at Pennsylvania’s Geisinger Health System, which is known for being at the forefront of adopting new ways to deliver care.

 Bloom said the health care revolution is focused on improving the quality of care for patients.
 The Medicare Access and CHIP Reauthorization Act (MACRA) changes the way doctors will be paid for the next 10 years.
 Bloom said MACRA requires physicians to improve quality by 2019 or lose significant payments.

 Since Medicare provides a significant share of revenue for doctors, hospitals and health systems, health care providers are paying attention.

 “We’re really looking towards alternate payment models because of the government pressure,” Bloom said.

 There’s a positive side to this pressure; doctors and other health care providers “are finally getting resources and funding to take care of patients the way they always wanted to.”

 Creating Sustainable Models in Higher Value Health Care

 A better system for health care means creating a sustainable model that addresses all three elements of the triple aim: improved health, better care and smarter spending.
 At the same time, a better health care system would increase the satisfaction of doctors, since national surveys show just 30 percent of doctors are happy with their jobs.